On this page

 Any sleeping child must be monitored as required by HS9 Sleep monitoring.

-PF33 All-day over 2 sleep space
+PF33 All-day services only: over 2 sleep space

 Criteria